f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 description:

 -   ‘Ads’ - the application contains advertising.
--   ‘AdultContent’ - the app contains content not suitable for minors.
 -   ‘Tracking’ - user or activity data is tracked or leaks, by default.
     True if the app or a feature can not be used without collecting and sharing such data, or doing requests to a data collecting network service (regard-